bigcommerce/dev-docs/markdown/stencil-docs/reference-docs/handlebars-helpers-reference.md

       </ul>
     </nav>
 ```

-<a name="op_logical"></a>
+---

 ##  Logical {{or}} Operator

+**Custom Helpers**

-The `or` operator has been customized for Stencil.
-It checks whether at least one of its parameters evaluates to true, and has the following syntax:
+Checks whether at least one of its parameters evaluates to true, and has the following syntax:

 ```html
 {{#or 1 0 0 0 0 0 0}}
   <!-- render this block if OR evaluates to true -->
 {{/or}}
 ```
+### Parameters

+The `or` operator's parameters are one or more strings, numbers, arrays, or collections.
+Parameters can be of mixed types.

 ### Example